hikhvar/mqtt2prometheus/Readme.md

 client publish the metrics into a dedicated topic.
 The regular expression in the configuration field `mqtt.device_id_regex` defines how to extract the device ID from the MQTT topic.
 This allows an arbitrary place of the device ID in the mqtt topic.
 For example the [tasmota](https://github.com/arendst/Tasmota) firmware pushes the telemetry data to the topics `tele/<deviceid>/SENSOR`.
+The regex supports an list of multiple pattern to probe the topic for.

 Let us assume the default configuration from [configuration file](#config-file).
 A sensor publishes the following message
 ```json